 Tips for Clearing Clutter After the Holidays

 The beginning of the New Year is a wonderful time to clear clutter.
-Chances are your home has been filled with extra things–people, food, decorations and gifts!
-Now is the time to clear away the excess and make space for a new beginning and all the good you desire in 2019.
+Chances are your home has been filled with extra things–people, food, decorations, and gifts!
+Now is the time to clear away the excess and make space for a new beginning and all the good you desire in the new year.

 Here are a few tips:

 3. Return or giveaway any gifts that are not loved or useful.
 You can be grateful for a gift and the person who gave you the gift, as well as thoroughly enjoy the act of receiving a gift without keeping the actual item.
-Marie Kondo has a 3 step process for handling gifts that you do not love.
+In this video, Alison’s talks about how to graciously receive a gift you don’t need or want as well as what to do with gifts that aren’t loved or used.
+How do you know it’s not loved or useful?
+One way to tell is if you find you’re hesitant to either throw away the gift’s packaging, hang up the item in your closet, use it, etc… If you’re hesitating, it may be because you know it’s not useful or loved.

 “It is difficult to envision a future when we are weighed down by the past.
 We need to let go of the things that are not loved and useful in our homes and lives to make space for the things that will truly serve who we are in this moment in time.”